Trump Budget Hurts NASA’s Chance Of Shooting Down Asteroids, Finding Alien Life

-Trump’s new budget proposal would axe NASA’s Europa lander mission, end the space agency’s Asteroid Redirect Mission, and complicate efforts to develop technology to shoot down dangerous space rocks.
+Trump’s new budget proposal would axe NASA’s Europa lander mission, end the space agency’s Asteroid Redirect Mission (ARM), and complicate efforts to develop technology to shoot down dangerous space rocks.

-The president’s proposal for NASA earmarks $19.1 billion for the space agency but eliminates some programs that have been under development for years, NASA’s acting administrator Robert Lightfoot told Space.com.
+The president’s proposal for NASA earmarks $19.1 billion for the space agency, but eliminates some programs that have been under development for years, NASA’s acting administrator Robert Lightfoot told Space.com.

-“Overall science funding is stable, although some missions in development will not go forward and others will see increases.
+“Overall science funding is stable, although some missions in development will not go forward and others will see increases.”

 “We remain committed to studying our home planet and the universe, but are reshaping our focus within the resources available to us, a budget not far from where we have been in recent years, and which enables our wide ranging science work on many fronts.”

-The cancellation of NASA’s ARM mission to put a captured asteroid into lunar orbit means an end to research dedicated to landing robots on space rocks, an ability the agency needs to redirect incoming asteroids.
+The cancellation of NASA’s ARM mission to put a captured asteroid into lunar orbit means an end to research dedicated to landing robots on space rocks an ability the agency needs to redirect incoming asteroids.
 Testing of technology designed to extract resources from passing space rocks will also be cut.

 NASA chose the asteroid Bennu as the objective for the ARM mission partly because the space rock has a chance of striking the Earth sometime in the far future and the agency wanted to study the possibility of changing its trajectory.

-Already this year, three space rocks have buzzed Earth mere hours after being spotted for the first time, and NASA still has no way of shooting down asteroids that threaten the planet.
+Already this year, three space rocks have buzzed Earth mere hours after being spotted for the first time and NASA still has no way of shooting down asteroids that threaten the planet.

 NASA’s inability to land on the asteroid Bennu also sets back plans for mining passing space rocks for valuable materials, an ability the agency will need to develop human colonies on Mars.

-Other technological developments, like NASA’s solar propulsion method, can still be used on future missions into deep space, Lightfoot told the Verge.
+Other technological developments, like NASA’s solar propulsion method can still be used on future missions into deep space, Lightfoot told The Verge.

 “I have had personal involvement with this team and their progress for the past few years, and am I extremely proud of their efforts to advance this mission.”